 My signed copy of his book, Ball Four, is more important to me than most other signed books.
 I was once lucky enough to see Jim Bouton and his knuckleball…eye to eye!

 Ed.
 Note: From time to time we relive stories previously published, simply because they’re good stories.
 Such as this one originally shared in July of 2014, one of those minor league baseball experiences you never forget.
 And in this case…a most unforgettable person.
-Former Yankee great, and author of ‘Ball Four’, Jim Bouton turns 80 this year.
+Remembrances of a face-to-face meeting with Yankee great, and author of ‘Ball Four’, Jim Bouton.

 As I thumbed past the cover to the opening page there in faded blue ink was a signature and date: Thanks for not laughing at the knuckleball….Jim Bouton, 7/27/78.